seL4/sel4bench/README.md

 ## scheduler

 This is a hot cache benchmark of a scheduling decision.
 It works by using a producer-consumer pattern between two notification objects.
 This benchmark also measures `seL4_Yield`

 ## signal

 This is a hot cache benchmark of the signal path in the kernel, measured from user level.

+## ulscheduler

+hot cache benchmark of a EDF and CFS user level scheduler implementation

+## criticality

+benchmarks mode switch cost, hot and cold cache

+## aes

+benchmarks timeout fault handling in a passive aes server